se-edu/learningresources/contents/data/sql/SQL.md

 ## What is SQL?

-Databases are integral to any commercial software application, and most student side projects as well, whether it is a web app, desktop app or otherwise.
-Though you can choose to just use a text file to store your data, this will not be sustainable as the size of your application (and the data stored) grows.
-This is why there are several dedicated database software packages available today.

 **Structured Query Language** (**SQL**) is a programming language that is specifically designed for managing (storing, querying and manipulating) data in a <tooltip content="relational databases store data in tables">[relational database]({{baseUrl}}/contents/data/databases/databases.htmll#database-models)</tooltip>.
-As mentioned in [Codecademy](https://www.codecademy.com/articles/what-is-rdbms-sql), most <tooltip content="Relational DataBase Management System">RDBMSs</tooltip> like MySQL, Oracle, SQL Server and PostgreSQL use the SQL language.
+Most <tooltip content="Relational DataBase Management System">RDBMS</tooltip> distributions like MySQL, Oracle, SQL Server and PostgreSQL use the SQL language.
 However, the syntaxes used in these distributions vary slightly.
-These differences may be in terms of case-sensitivity, available built-in functions, custom functions, date and time formats, and so on.
+These differences may be in terms of whether the syntax is case-sensitive, what  functions are available out-of-the-box, the format for specifying date and time, and so on.

+Databases are integral to any commercial software application, whether it is a web app, desktop app or otherwise.
+As the size of your application grows, you will need to look into dedicated database software packages (like SQL distributions) to store your data.
+It will not be enough to simply rely on in-memory solutions or a simple text file to store the data.

-SQL distributions are widely used in many small and big companies.
-According to the official [MySQL website](https://www.mysql.com/why-mysql/), it is used in companies like Facebook, Google, Adobe, Paytm and Zappos (though they may not be using MySQL exclusively).
+SQL distributions (such as MySQL) are widely used in many successful companies.
+For example, according to the official [MySQL website](https://www.mysql.com/why-mysql/), it is used in companies like Facebook, Google, Adobe, Paytm and Zappos (though they may not be using MySQL exclusively).

 <box type="tip">
   Many online resources refer to Microsoft SQL Server as SQL.
 So, keep that in mind before you start making conclusions about the characteristics and features of SQL, the language.